cabforum/smime/SBR.md

 ## 5.5 Records archival

 ### 5.5.1 Types of records archived
+No stipulation.

 ### 5.5.2 Retention period for archive
 The CA SHALL retain all documentation relating to Certificate Requests and the verification thereof, and all Certificates and revocation thereof, for at least seven years after any Certificate based on that documentation ceases to be valid.

 ### 5.5.3 Protection of archive
+No stipulation.

 ### 5.5.4 Archive backup procedures
+No stipulation.

 ### 5.5.5 Requirements for time-stamping of records
+No stipulation.

 ### 5.5.6 Archive collection system (internal or external)
+No stipulation.

 ### 5.5.7 Procedures to obtain and verify archive information
+No stipulation.

 ## 5.6 Key changeover
+No stipulation.

 ## 5.7 Compromise and disaster recovery

 ### 5.7.1 Incident and compromise handling procedures
-CA organizations shall have an Incident Response Plan and a Disaster Recovery Plan.
+CA operators SHALL have an Incident Response Plan and a Disaster Recovery Plan.

 The CA SHALL document a business continuity and disaster recovery procedures designed to notify and reasonably protect Application Software Suppliers, Subscribers, and Relying Parties in the event of a disaster, security compromise, or business failure.
 The CA is not required to publicly disclose its business continuity plans but SHALL make its business continuity plan and security plans available to the CA's auditors upon request.
 The CA SHALL annually test, review, and update these procedures.